Ada-France/aflex/doc/aflex.md

 *YYLex* function body.
 It allows you to declare variables, types, local function and procedues that are available to the scanner rules.

+yydfa
+This code block is injected in the declaration section of the *_DFA* package specification.
+It allows you to declare variables, types, local function and procedues that are available to the
+*_DFA* package.
+A typical use is when you need to use a specific type for the *yylineno* variable.

 yyinit